 'Not normal.'
 Ex-Cuomo aide details groping allegations

+Brittany Commisso, an executive assistant on Cuomo's staff, detailed her interactions with the Democrat in a joint interview with CBS and The Times Union of Albany that was broadcast Monday as a key legislative committee was set to discuss possible impeachment hearings.

-Brittany Commisso, one of nearly a dozen women whose accounts of sexual harassment by Cuomo detailed in a report by the state's attorney general, last week became the first woman to file a criminal complaint against Cuomo, giving a report to the county sheriff.
+Commisso has spoken out before, first in an anonymous interview with the Times Union last winter, and then as one of 11 women who said they were sexually harassed by Cuomo whose allegations were detailed in a report by the state attorney general's office last week.
+She was also the first woman to file a criminal complaint against Cuomo, giving a report to the county sheriff Thursday.

+But until now, the public hasn’t heard her tell her own story.

+“I was afraid that if I had to come forward and revealed my name, that the governor and his enablers, I like to call them, would viciously attack me, would smear my name, as I had seen and heard them do before to people,” said Commisso, now 32.

+The report made public by state Attorney General Letitia James said DeRosa played a lead role in trying to protect Cuomo from harassment claims.

+Among other things, it said she was involved in giving reporters personnel memos about Lindsey Boylan, the first woman to accuse him publicly of harassment.
+The records described Boylan’s exit from the administration amid allegations that she’d mistreated her own staff.

-She said the Democratic governor groped her for the first time on Dec.
-31, 2019.
-According to Commisso, Cuomo suggested the two of them take a selfie together.
+In her interview on CBS, Commisso said Cuomo groped her for the first time on Dec.
+31, 2019, when the governor suggested the two take a selfie together.

-Commisso, who began working as an executive assistant in the governor’s office in 2017, said this made her so nervous that her hands began to shake, making it difficult for her to even take the picture.
+Commisso, who began working in the governor’s office in 2017, said this made her so nervous that her hands began to shake, making it difficult for her to even take the picture.

-“I was embarrassed,” she said.
-“Not only embarrassed for what was going on, I was embarrassed that a governor wanted a selfie and I couldn’t take it.
-I was so nervous.
-I remember looking at them, and when he said, ‘Can I see them?’
-I showed him them.
-And he said, ‘Oh, those aren’t — those aren’t good.’”

-The attention from Cuomo was not normal friendliness, as the governor has characterized it, Commisso said.
-“Maybe to him, he thought this was normal.
-But to me and the other women that he did this to, it was not normal.
-It was not welcomed and it was certainly not consensual.”

 The Associated Press does not generally identify alleged victims of sexual misconduct unless they decide to speak out publicly, as Commisso has done.